guicho271828/aaai-template/README.md

 * In `rebuttal/` directory, there are several templates useful for conference/journal rebuttals.

   * `make` will build `journal-rebuttal.pdf`.
-It has `\begin{review}...\end{review}` and `\begin{reply}...\end{reply}` commands
+It has `\begin{review}...\end{review}` and `\begin{reply}...\end{reply}` environments
     which supports cross-references through `\label`.
-  * (Exclusive to emacs) `rebuttal.org` is an [org-mode](orgmode.org) text file which is useful for organizing thoughts and exporting to an ASCII text file for conference rebuttals, e.g., http://easychair.org/ .
+  * (Exclusive to emacs) `rebuttal.org` is an [org-mode](orgmode.org) text file which is useful for organizing thoughts and exporting it to an ASCII text file for conference systems that accept only plaintext rebuttals, e.g., http://easychair.org/ .
-    It is set up so that it will export the file to an ASCII file upon saving, and count the word after the export.
+    It is set up so that it will automatically export the file to an ASCII file upon saving the buffer and show the word count in the mode line.

 # If you have enough space in your paper, please cite me